bregreen/bregreen.github.io/blog.md

 ---
 layout: default
 title: Public Writings
-permalink: /blog/
 ---

-To be updated soon - please see Twitter within [About Me](/about/) until then for random thoughts.
+To be updated soon - please see Twitter within [About Me](./about.html) until then for random thoughts.

 Thank you!